 Upper Level Honors Seminars - Intended for third and fourth year students

 - HON 301 PROSEMINAR (Subtitle required) An interdisciplinary seminar that offers an in-depth examination into a topic chosen by the instructor, related to history, culture, and constructions of knowledge.
 The format of the seminar is discussion-based and student-centered.
 Throughout the semester, students will be responsible for leading assigned discussion in collaboration with their peers and/or professor.
 This course enhances critical and creative thinking skills through specialized projects, research, written assignments, and/or oral presentations.
 May be repeated to a maximum of six hours.
 Prereq: Lewis Honors students only.
-At least two lower level Honors courses.

 HONORS DEPARTMENTAL SECTIONS are taught by Honors faculty housed in academic departments outside of the Honors College.
 These courses have been enhanced specifically for Honors students through increased interdisciplinary content, use of primary materials, writing and discussion intensity, incorporation of independent research, or other elements that aim to deeply develop critical and analytical skills.